realcundo/nu_plugin_dcm/README.md

 send feedback in [Discussions](https://github.com/realcundo/nu_plugin_dcm/discussions) or report problems in [Issues](https://github.com/realcundo/nu_plugin_dcm/issues).

 ## Usage
-`dcm` plugin reads its input from single values or from specific columns:
+`dcm` plugin reads its input from single values, from specific columns, or from list of values:
 - `dcm`: expects a string/filename or binary DICOM data
 - `dcm $column_name`: reads a string/filename or binary DICOM data from `$column`.
 This is equivalent to `get $column | dcm`.
+- `ls *.dcm | select name | dcm`: reads all files foun dby `ls` and returns a list of records.

+See Examples for more details.

 ## Error handling

 `dcm` plugin works in two modes:
-- default, when errors are reported as error rows,
+- default, when errors are reported as error rows, reported by nu,
-- in custom columns when `--error` option is used.
-This will report all errors in the specified column.
-Empty column value means no error.
+- when `--error` option is used, errors are reported in provided column.
+If there were no errors, the column value is empty.

 ## Known Limitations